boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 });
 ```

-We also saw this in the WebZ library with the Notifier class' subscribe method:
+We also saw this in the Webz library with the Notifier class' subscribe method:

 ```
 child.elementAdded.subscribe(